GustavoIgorDev/api-tests-first-steps/README.md

 ## Purpose
 - Learn the fundamentals of API testing
-- Use Postman's dummy API as the testing environment
+- Use  dummy API as the testing environment
 - Build the foundation for future QA projects

 ---